ExpressGateway/express-gateway.io/docs/consumer-management.md

 }
 ```

 Note:
 `username` property is used by Express Gateway.
 Please avoid changing it since it may cause unexpected behaviour

 #### Applications
 An Application is another type of API consumer and is always associated to a user.

-A user may have zero to many applications.
+An user may have zero to many applications, whose names must be unique among the same user.
+This does not prevent
+having multiple applications, all with the same names, but bound to different users.

 In its base form, an application consists of an Id and userId.
 The `application` model in `models` directory is schemaless and you can define additional application properties.